LFDM/firestore-backup-gh-action/README.md

 ### Inputs

-- `gcloudAuth`: base64 encoded service account- ideally stored as a [secret](...) in your repository
+- `gcloudAuth`: Base64 encoded (gcloud service account)[https://cloud.google.com/iam/docs/creating-managing-service-accounts] - ideally stored as a [secret](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in your repository.
+Store the results of `base64 service_account.json` there.
 - `projectId`: Your gcloud project id
 - `storageBucket`: Gcloud Storage bucket to hold our backup
 - `collectionIds`: Optional comma-separated list of collections to be included in the backup.
 If not specified, all collections will be backed up.